robdas1/ng-shopping/README.md

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you first need to add a package that implements end-to-end testing capabilities.
+To use the `ng e2e` command to run end-to-end tests, you first need to add a package that implements end-to-end testing capabilities.
 No end-to-end tests for this application have been created at this time.

 ## Further help with the Angular CLI